openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

 Composible Hardware
 ~~~~~~~~~~~~~~~~~~~

-The phrase "Composible Hardware" is unfortuantely overloaded.
+The phrase "Composible Hardware" is unfortunately overloaded.
 This is best
 described as use of a centralized service to "compose" hardware for use by
 a workload.
 A good way to view this, at least in a classical sense is through
 an API or application constructing a cohesive functioning computer resource